 3. Skilak Lake; Kenai Peninsula

 Just west of Kenai Lake is the stunning Skilak Lake, a large natural lake that is fed by melted glacier water, making the water extremely clear.
-The lake sits within the Kenai National Wildlife Refuge at an elevation of 59 metres above sea level.
+The lake sits within the Kenai National Wildlife Refuge at an elevation of 194 feet above sea level.

 Skilak Lake is accessible by a small road off of Sterling Highway and only 30-minutes away from the city of Soldotna.
 This road (Skilak Lake Loop Road) is also the starting point for many hiking trails that lead through the wildlife refuge.